Scalp Micro Pigmentation and Photoshopping

 As they should, most clients choose a Scalp MicroPigmentation provider largely-based on photos of SMP results.
 However, it is important to understand that in some cases, the skill level of the photo-editor may be superior to the skill of the SMP technician.

 Post-procedure photos can be very red.
 Scars, in particular, look very red immediately following an SMP Procedure.
-For a provider, such as BRAVI, that completes an SMP procedure in one day, this means that many times, my “after” pictures aren’t fantastic for marketing purposes.
-Oh well.
+For a provider, such as BRAVI, that completes an SMP procedure in one day, this means that many times, our immediately “after” pictures aren’t fantastic for marketing purposes.

-In keeping with the honest, transparent, “what you see is what you get”, philosophy that is the foundation of BRAVI, I do not engage in photo editing.
-Each image in my gallery is unprocessed.
+In keeping with the honest, transparent, “what you see is what you get”, philosophy that is the foundation of BRAVI, we do not engage in photo editing.
+Each image in the BRAVI gallery is unprocessed.
 Some are immediately post-procedure, some are pre-enhancement.
 All are unedited and labeled accordingly so that you can evaluate BRAVI results with confidence.

 BRAVI photos are literally taken with an iPhone and published directly to our site or to our archives.
 After all, in today’s digital age, isn’t it essential to look great in photos taken on phones?